cadelacroix/RiemannZeta_Research/README.md

 This project focuses on a sequence of complex functions conceived by Y. Matiyasevich as efficient approximations of $\zeta$.
 Our goal is to fully elucidate the nature of the approximation error to uncover new insights into the Riemann zeta function by **analyzing vast datasets**.

+## Overview

+The code in this repository –written in Python and Julia– generates the data that defines Matiyasevich's approximations of the Riemann zeta function and then computes the approximation errors.
+The next section of this README provides a quick introduction to the mathematical objects involved in this code.
+After that, we give an overview of the various scripts and their key functions.

+In order to handle computational instability in our calculations, we need to maintain high precision in our floating-point numbers, generally requiring around $10^5$ or more decimal digits.
+We achieve this using **arbitrary-precision floating-point arithmetic**, available in Python through the `mpmath` package, and in Julia through its native `BigFloat` type.

+The need for arbitrary precision resulted in significant performance issues, which we addressed by (i) implementing the most computationally intensive parts of the code in **Julia**, and (ii) **parallelizing** whenever feasible.

+The Python function `mpmath.zetazero`, which has no equivalent in Julia, calculates the critical-line zeros of $\zeta$ with a specified precision.
+While it is possible to call a Python function in Julia using `PyCall`, it does not appear feasible to parallelize a function in this context.
+This explains our choice of Python for this specific part of the code.

 ## A bit of the math behind the code

 The Riemann zeta function $\zeta$ is defined as the infinite sum